Apacher122/job_hunter/README.md

 2. In `/root/data/`
     - Add position, title, url, and description of a job you're applying for to `jobPosting.txt`
     - Add any corrections you need Open AI to be aware of if it made mistakes to `corrections.txt`
-    - Add one or more examples of your OWN ORIGINAL writing to `/my_data/writing_examples/`
+    - Add one or more examples of your OWN ORIGINAL writing to `/my_writing/writing_examples/`
-        - **NOTE:** I'm currently working on having PDFs and word docs be used, but for now only .txt files work.
+        - **NOTE:** It should be able to read in text, .docx,. or pdfs.
     - Add your current resume in a json format to `resume.json`.
     - Add some additional information about yourself to `aboutMe.txt`.
         - This can be a novel, autobiography, or even another resume.